athanadd/prnp-nanopore-seq/README.md

 ### Before you start

-The most important step is to setup your own options in the global_parameters.sh file.
+It is important to setup your own options in the global_parameters.sh file.
 The file is already pre-populated with the configuration I used in my system, but should be changed to suit your needs.
 Please do set all the options in this file before starting the analysis, so that everything will run smoothly.
 There are some options that should be fine not to change if you follow the steps (such as the containers), and they are marked with *** at their